 IT Security

-Security provided by IT systems can be defined as the system's ability to protect confidentiality and integrity of processed data, provide availability of the system and data.
-Together these are referred to as the CIA characteristics (qualities).
+Security provided by IT systems can be defined as the system's ability to protect confidentiality and integrity of processed data, and provide availability of the system and data.
+Together these are the CIA characteristics.

 Definitions

-- Information security is defined as the preservation of confidentiality, integrity and availability of information; in addition, other properties such as authenticity, accountability, non-repudiation and reliability can also be involved.
+- Information security is the preservation of confidentiality, integrity and availability of information; in addition, other properties such as authenticity, accountability, non-repudiation and reliability can also be involved.

-- Information system security is a system characteristic and a set of mechanisms that span the system both logically and physically.
-The five security goals are integrity, availability, confidentiality, accountability, and assurance.
+- Information system security encompasses the system characteristics and set of mechanisms that span the system both logically and physically.
+The security objectives are integrity, availability, confidentiality, accountability, and assurance.

 - OSA